 This course gives you a thorough training in the complementary disciplines of law and politics.
 You develop critical, reflective and analytical skills that are common to both disciplines.
 In addition to emphasising aspects common to both subjects, you explore the differences between them and the approaches taken within legal and political thought.
 You also develop a critical awareness of the nature of law within its social and political contexts.

 Your optional topics may include:

 Our Department of Government is one of the most prestigious in Europe, with an outstanding record of teaching, research and publication.
-We are rated top in the UK for research (REF 2014), and have consistently been the highest-rated politics department in the country since national assessments began.
-We are also ranked among the top 40 departments on the planet according to the QS World University Rankings 2019 for politics and international studies.
+We are ranked 9th in the UK for Politics and International Studies in the QS World University Rankings by Subject (2022).

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 When you arrive at Essex, you can decide whether you would like to combine your course with a placement year.
 You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.